tylottr/azdo-kube-ci-example/README.md

 Once the apply step finishes you should have an AKS cluster and ACR under your new resource group.

-> NOTE: This does not include VMSS agents.
+> **NOTE:** This does not include VMSS agents.
 For this you can use [this](infrastructure/terraform/vmss/README.md) template.
+You will also have to configure the pipelines to use this agent pool.

 ### 4. Deploy the Kubernetes Manifests